YottaDB/YDBDoc/ProgGuide/extrout.rst

    * - Scenario
      - Result
-   * - No preallocation specified for O parameter of type ydb_buffer_t * using the default external call package
+   * - No pre-allocation specified for O parameter of type ydb_buffer_t * using the default external call package
      - Default-package ZCNOPREALLOUTPAR error
-   * - No preallocation specified for O parameter of type ydb_buffer_t * using a custom external call package
+   * - No pre-allocation specified for O parameter of type ydb_buffer_t * using a custom external call package
      - Custom-package ZCNOPREALLOUTPAR error
-   * - IO parameter of type ydb_buffer_t * has no preallocation specified
+   * - IO parameter of type ydb_buffer_t * has no pre-allocation specified
      - No ZCNOPREALLOUTPAR error
    * - RETURN value of type ydb_buffer_t * is NULL
      - M string returned is an empty string